-The school and staff have made significant progress in reviewing and implementing changes in professional development, alignment in educational resources, purchase of technology, development of infrastructure to support the technology, and curriculum.
-Based on data collected and collaboration among departments the school has a general understanding of the approach Escuela Popular would like to take and has made great strides.
-A little over 50% of the objectives and tasks have been completed and institutionalized for ongoing maintenance of support services and programming.
+The school and staff have made significant progress in reviewing and implementing changes in professional development and alignment in educational resources.
+Based on data collected and collaboration among departments the school leaders will continue to support teachers with professional development and monitoring progress.